MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 $ExecutionTime - Execution Ends -------------------------------------------"
 ```

 3. When adding a new script, you must select and approve it.
-The approval state will change from *Waiting for approval* to *Approved*.
+The approval state changes from *Waiting for approval* to *Approved*.
 Once approved, right-click a single device or device collection, and select **Run script**.

 5. On the script page of the Run Script wizard, choose your script from the list (Microsoft Defender Core service enforcement in our example).
 Only approved scripts are displayed.
 Select Next and complete the wizard.